Governance | Global Enterprise Risk Management

 Global risk identification

 The Group is focused on instituting a management system for addressing climate change risks and other strategic risks as part of the Mid-Long Term Business Strategy.
-It also enhanced the global approach to emergencies including Emergency Activity Reports (EARs, the Group-wide internal quick-reporting system for significant incidents).
+It also enhanced the global approach to emergencies including Emergency Action Reports (EARs, the Group-wide internal quick-reporting system for significant incidents).

 For major categories of risk identified, please see: Annual Securities Report